Abdullahif14688/Arch-Setup/README.md

 Arch Linux and Awesome WM Install Notes
 ===================
-So this install covers a fresh Arch Install with windows ten duel boot.
-This is installed using UEFI Firmware instead of BIOS firmware.
-It should work the same just without an EFI boot partition and /mnt/boot mount.
+So this install covers a fresh Arch Install.
+This is installed using BIOS Firmware instead of UEFI firmware.

-Make sure you install Windows Before Arch.
-That way you don't pull your hair out.

 # Base Installation

 ### Network configuration
-If using Ethernet you can skip this step.
+If using Ethernet, you can skip this step.

-Most laptops usually come with an atheros wifi chipset included.
-If thats the case use wifi-menu then
+Most laptops usually come with an atheros
+Wi-Fi chipset included.
+If that’s the case use wifi-menu then
 ```{r, engine='bash', count_lines}
 wifi-menu